Principal's Welcome

 SchoolTool

-SchoolTool is the place to find schedules, progress reports, report cards, etc. Parents/guardians should all have an account, and students have their own accounts.
-If you have trouble logging in, please reach out to our technology director, Mr. Rogers, at crogers@hamiltoncentral.org.
-Here is a link to SchoolTool: https://st4.schooltool.com/Hamilton
+SchoolTool houses schedules, progress reports, and report cards.
+Parents/guardians and students each have their own account.
+If you have trouble logging in, reach out to our tech director, Mr. Rogers, at crogers@hamiltoncentral.org.
+Link: https://st4.schooltool.com/Hamilton

 Curriculum Resource

-Here you will find a school supply list, course overviews, graduation requirements, our bell schedule, etc. To find this in the future, click “Curriculum” at the top of the HCS website.
+Take some time to look at this resource, which answers many questions about our middle and high school: https://docs.google.com/presentation/d/1LyDg68PIhzQLZmOS_5RRPUist18Zn2jA36oSUKewt6I/preview?rm=minimal&slide=id.g10cf1b1a4ff_0_4.
+Here you will find a school supply list, course overviews, our bell schedule, etc. To find this in the future, click “Departments” and then “Curriculum” at the top of the HCS website.

 Extracurricular Activities